Facebook RSS Feed

 The Narai River Kiso Bridge.
 Many people must have crossed this bridge when the inn town was prosperous.

+There are so many roadside stations on the Kiso Road that it is not difficult to find supplies.
 I can't stop at all of them, but when I see one that sells local vegetables or rice cakes, I stop by.

 Charging and resting at a roadside station.
 The ironclad rule for the modern traveler is to charge your batteries as often as you find an outlet.